DJreyaB/DJreyaB/README.md

 - 👋 Hi, I’m @DJreyaB
-- 👀 I’m interested in Cloud Data Engineering / Data Engineering.
+- 👀 I’m interested in Cloud Data Engineering / Data Engineering / Software Engineering.
 - 🌱 I’m currently building websites using Django/Python and exploring open source projects like Apache Beam.
 - 💞️ I’m looking to collaborate on all visualization and data analytics with a preference for projects written in Python or Go.
 - 📫 How to reach me djreya.boyd@gmail.com